Special Education

 May be repeated for maximum of 6 hours.
 Prerequisite(s): consent of department.
 (Fall and Spring)

-SPED 7301.
-Internship in Special Education Administration — 3 hrs.
+SPIE 7301.
+Internship in Special and Inclusive Education Administration — 3 hrs.

 Advanced supervised field-based experience to future develop administrative skills.
 Prerequisite(s): consent of instructor.
 (Spring)